 Reagan’s Historic Speech

-In late March 1980, just two months after he took the oath of office, President Ronald Reagan was shot in assassination attempt.
+In late March 1980, just two months after he took the oath of office, President Ronald Reagan was shot in an assassination attempt.

 In May 1981 he made his first public appearance following the assassination attempt, at a commencement speech at the University of Notre Dame where he memorably and famously put forth his Conservative approach to politics.
 It is most noteworthy for his statement about Communism, “The West won’t contain communism, it will transcend communism.
 It won’t bother to dismiss or denounce it, it will dismiss it as some bizarre chapter in human history whose last pages are even now being written.”